ChefZander/skyblock_zero/mods/sbz_power/API.md

  - runs once per second*
 - `def.power_needed` - so if your machine is something like the extractor where theres not much going on, you can just set this value to 5, it will modify your action to only execute when it has that amount of power
   - `def.idle_consume` - requires `def.power_needed` - the idle consumbtion of the thing... when it like doesnt have enough power thats what yeah.... defaults to `def.power_needed`, keep it nil if you didnt get my amazing explanation
-  - `def.action_interval` - requires `def.power_needed` - the delay between your actions, yeah im sorry that it requires power_needed but whatever i was too lazy while writing the api ok
+- `def.action_interval` - the delay between your actions

 ### `sbz_api.register_generator(name, def)`
 - `def.power_generated` so if your generator is a literal constant solar panel, you might want to set this to like 3 and it will just generate that amount of power... no `def.action` required